-I would never, ever, ever tell you to marinate an expensive cut of meat such as ribeye or filet mignon.
+I would never, ever, ever tell you to marinate an expensive cut of meat such as a ribeye or filet mignon.
 Ever.
 Those cuts only require a sprinkle of salt and pepper to bring out the flavor of the meat.
-Now, as for less expensive and/or tougher cuts of meat?
-Those are the ones that marinades were invented for.
-This marinade not only adds flavor, but tenderizes the meat as it soaks.

-You basically need at least a few hours to overnight to marinate.
-Soaking longer does adds more flavor, but longer doesn’t necessarily mean better.
 Since there’s acid in this lemon garlic marinade, the acid breaks down the fibers of the meat.
 That’s great to a point.
-If the fibers continue to break down because of longer soaking, the meat starts to become mushy.
-We don’t like mushy meat so try to keep it no longer than 8 for large steaks or less if your meat is cut into chunks.
+If the fibers continue to break down because of longer marinating, the meat starts to become mushy.
+We don’t like mushy meat, so try to keep it no longer than 8 hours for large steaks or less if your meat is cut into chunks.

-This lemon garlic steak marinade is super easy to throw together and it’s perfect for flank, skirt, hanger, tri-tip, and sirloin tips or steak.
+This lemon garlic steak marinade makes about 1 ¾ cups.
 A good rule of thumb is ½ cup of marinade per pound of meat.
-There you have it.
-An incredibly simple and delicious marinade from me to you.

 Best lemon herb vinaigrette